15th Aug, 2024

 Implants should not be considered lifelong devices and may need revision in due course.

-The most common reasons for revision are: capsular contracture, implant migration, changing aesthetic outcome, size change and rupture.
+The most common reasons for revision are capsular contracture, implant migration, changing aesthetic outcome, size change and rupture.

 Different types of implants perform differently, give different outcomes and have different relative risks of these complications.

 Allergan has voluntarily recalled existing Biocell implant stock that has not been used.
 This is a business decision by the company going forward.
+Currently all macro textured implants have been removed from the Australian market (not international markets) under a moratorium by the Australian TGA.

 Recommendations